 In this article, we’ll explore capitalization rate and its implications for property valuation and rate of return.
+We’ve also included a cap rate calculator that also works as a reverse cap rate calculator.
 Investors can use the cap rate to help determine whether to acquire a commercial rental property.

 What Is the Capitalization Rate?